trideeindhoven/website/content/blog/twitter_securitytxt.md

 Ok this is problematic.
 I don't need the bounty money for this find (because...let's be honoust it is not the biggest find), but now my "Signal" is still zero on Hackerone and I have spend my trial report opportunity.
 Ah well...
 At least X knows about this problem and it will be fixed with the quickest of quick.
-Well...
+Or is it?
 My report was in february.
 It is now june.
 So...
 I see two possible scenarios here:
 a) Security reports are not getting through to the correct people at X, or
 b) X did not get another security report and they just fail to pay out bounties (up to 20.000 dollar for high severity finds)